 "[MORSE IS] THE MOST PRICKLY, CONCEITED, AND GENUINELY BRILLIANT DETECTIVE SINCE HERCULE POIROT." –The New York Times Book Review This time Inspector Morse brings the imposition on himself.
 He could have been vacationing in Greece instead of investigating a murder that the police have long since written off.
 But he finds the crime–the brutal killing of a suburban churchwarden–fascinating.
 In fact, he uncovers not one murder but two, for the fatal fall of St. Frideswides vicar from the church tower Morse reckons to be murder as well.
 And as he digs into the lives and unsanctified lusts of the late vicar’s erring flock, the list of the dead grows longer.
 Not even the oddly appealing woman he finds scrubbing the church floor can compensate Morse for the trouble he’s let himself in for.
 So he has another pint, follows his hunches, and sets out to untangle the deadly business of homicide. . . .
 "A BRILLIANTLY PLOTTED DETECTIVE STORY." –Evening Standard (London) "WILY. . .
 ELEGANT." –Observer (London)

-Colin Dexter has twice won the Gold Dagger Award, the Crime Writers’ Association’s honor for the best novel of the year, most recently for The Way Through the Woods.
-He has twice won the Silver Dagger Award.
-He is also… More about Colin Dexter
+Colin Dexter twice won the Gold Dagger Award, the Crime Writers’ Association’s honor for the best novel of the year.
+He was the author of many novels, novellas, and short stories featuring Inspector Morse.
+He died in 2017.

 Published by Ivy Books Mar 01, 1995| 304 Pages| 5-1/2 x 8-1/2| ISBN 9780345483614